FAQ: Volunteering on the Psychedelic Support Line

 It’s 100% free.
 However, if you feel inspired to contribute to the cost of your training, there will be an opportunity to do so.

-If I can’t make the January 2026 training, when is the training after that?
+If I can’t make the next training, when is the training after that?

 We don’t know the exact dates yet.
 Please sign up for our newsletter on our website and follow us on socials to learn of the next dates.
 We tend to do about three trainings per year.